Let these key stats guide your homebuying journey in 2026

-When it comes to buying a home, whether you’re a first-time homebuyer or a return buyer, knowing what is going on in the market is going to help you make a more informed decision about your home purchase.
-Knowledge about current trends in the market will give you a vital 'snapshot' of where mortgages are currently, who you’ll be bidding against on homes and an idea of what’s going on in the sellers’ minds.
+When it comes to buying a home, whether you’re a first-time homebuyer or have done it before, knowing what is going on in the market could help you make a more informed decision about your purchase.

 Who is buying houses?

-- 14% of homebuyers purchased a multi-generational home, to take care of aging parents, because of children over the age of 18 moving back home and for cost-saving.
+- 14% of homebuyers purchased a multigenerational home to take care of aging parents, because of children over the age of 18 moving back home and for cost-saving.

 Home searches in the digital age